Jollywatt/typst-fletcher/src/edge.typ

 ///
 /// - label-sep (length): Separation between the connector and the label anchor.
 ///
-///   With the default anchor (automatically set to `"bottom"` in this case):
+///   With the default anchor (automatically set to `"south"` in this case):
 ///
 ///   #diagram(
 ///   	debug: 2,